strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 Some properties of events:

-- an **event or record** is an small, self contained and immutable piece of information.
+- an **event or record** is a small, self contained and immutable piece of information.
 - it usually contains a timestamp of when it happened
 - it can be encoded in various ways
 - it is written once by a producer